sugarlabs/musicblocks/guide/README.md

 ![widget](../documentation/sampler_block.svg "Sampler")

 You can import sound samples (.WAV files) and use them with the *Set Instrument" block.
-The *Sampler* widget lets you set the centre pitch of your sample so that it can be tuned.
+The *Sampler* widget lets you set the center pitch of your sample so that it can be tuned.

 ![widget](./sampler1.svg "Sampler Widget")